Arindam2407/Kaviar/README.md

 ## Getting Started with Kaviar Website

-First of all, please specify the environment variables in the .env file to use the app:

-userOldSigner is the private key of the depositor, relayerSigner is the private key of the relayer/withdrawer

 Run the following code to get started:

 ```
 npm install
-npm run compile
 npm run dev
 ```